-- 1 Only the regulation red School Coat is permissible for outdoor wear and should be worn over the School blazer).
-If a green Outdoor Coat has already been purchased, the pupil can continue to wear this item. - 2 The red School Fleece / Sweatshirt may be worn when travelling to and from School (worn under the School blazer) and between classes.
-The School Fleece / Sweatshirt is not an alternative to the School blazer, and should be removed when in class. - 3 No hooded top (whether associated with school or not) should be worn going to and from school or when in school uniform.
-Hooded tops that are worn for particular sports or trips are permissible for wear only during those activities and not as part of regulation School uniform.
-Please note that the girls' red Sports Hoody and the girls' red Sports Gilet are for sportswear only. - 4 Only the regulation scarf should be worn and must be removed in classrooms.

-5 The correct Games kit should be worn in all Games and PE classes.
-Pupils travelling to away sporting fixtures should wear full School uniform or appropriate sports kit.

-- 6 PE/ Games kit may be worn on days on which pupils have timetabled Games and PE classes.
-This must include regulation tracksuit bottoms and the school coat. - 7 Please note that the regulation red School coat and regulation red School Fleece / Sweatshirt are acceptable outer wear with sports kit during Games and when pupils are representing School on teams.
-(Girls have the option of wearing either the fleece / sweatshirt or hoodie). - 8 All items of uniform should be clearly named.
+- 1. Only the regulation red School Coat is permissible for outdoor wear and should be worn over the School blazer). - 2.
+The red School Fleece may be worn when travelling to and from School (worn under the School blazer) and between classes.
+The School Fleece is not an alternative to the School blazer, and should be removed when in class. - 3.
+No hooded top (whether associated with school or not) should be worn going to and from school or when in school uniform.
+Hooded tops that are worn for particular sports or trips are permissible for wear only during those activities and not as part of regulation School uniform. - 4.
+Only the regulation scarf should be worn and must be removed in classrooms. - 5.
+The correct Games kit should be worn in all Games and PE classes.
+Pupils travelling to away sporting fixtures should wear full School uniform or appropriate sports kit. - 6.
+Please note that the regulation red School coat and regulation red School Fleece are acceptable outer wear with sports kit during Games and when pupils are representing School on teams. - 7.
+All items of uniform should be clearly named.